mva-gh/containerlab/docs/manual/wireshark.md

 - `clab-quickstart-srl`
 - `clab-quickstart-ceos`

-And the namespace names would be named accordingly to the container names, namely `clab-quickstart-srl` and `cla-quickstart-ceos`.
+And the namespace names would be named accordingly to the container names, namely `clab-quickstart-srl` and `clab-quickstart-ceos`.

 ## Capture modes